-As school districts and classrooms digitize, students in the School of Education at St. Edward’s are helping elementary-school children learn tech skills as a form of literacy.
+As school districts and classrooms digitize, students in the School of Human Development and Education at St. Edward’s are helping elementary-school children learn tech skills as a form of literacy.

-Using Kindles and Polaroid cameras, 16 second graders at St. Elmo Elementary in South Austin each crafted a text explaining five events that shaped their personal histories with the help of student-interns from the School of Education’s field-based internship class.
+Using Kindles and Polaroid cameras, 16 second graders at St. Elmo Elementary in South Austin each crafted a text explaining five events that shaped their personal histories with the help of student-interns from the School of Human Development and Education’s field-based internship class.

 Recently, Austin Independent School District transitioned the school registration process online, and currently, 5th graders at St. Elmo are using laptops in their classes as part of a pilot for the newly adopted Blend, an online learning management system.
 Education student-teachers “need to be thinking about how to use technology, what our relationship is to technology, and how kids are handling it and accessing it both in the classroom and at home,” says Elisabeth Johnson, associate professor of Literacy at St. Edward’s University.